 Your name should be different from any other business name registered in Florida.
 Find out if your name of choice is taken by doing a Florida name search on the State of Florida Division of Corporations website.
 In addition to being unique, your name should reflect what kind of activities your corporation is going to carry out.
 Your name also must include “Corporation,” “Incorporated,” “Corp.,” or “Inc.” in its name.

-Once you’ve chosen your name, you can reserve it with the Florida Secretary of State.
-If you like, you can use our convenient name reservation service to prevent anyone else from registering your name while you’re preparing to file.
+Once you’ve chosen your name, you can reserve it with the Florida Secretary of State to prevent anyone else from registering your name while you’re preparing to file.

 You need a domain name for your website so you can start getting the word out about your nonprofit.
 You should choose a domain name that matches your chosen corporate name.
 Once you’ve identified the domain name you want, register it using our domain registration service.